ptravnik/Retro_CALC/README.md

 ## Automated testing
 1. Place the content of [testing folder](https://github.com/ptravnik/Retro_CALC/tree/master/BASIC_Tests) into the root of the SD card.
-1. Insert the SD into the calculator and press hard reboot.
+1. Insert the SD into the calculator and cycle power button.
-1. Upon the calculator reboot (or new firmware install from the IDE), issue command **RUN** via Serial Monitor.
+1. Upon the calculator wake-up (or new firmware install from the IDE + reboot), issue command **RUN** via Serial Monitor.